JetBrains/teamcity-azure-agent/README.md

 ## Overview

-More details about TeamCity Azure Resource Manager plugin could be found in the following [blog post](https://blog.jetbrains.com/teamcity/2016/04/teamcity-azure-resource-manager/).
+More details about TeamCity Azure Resource Manager plugin can be found in the following [blog post](https://blog.jetbrains.com/teamcity/2016/04/teamcity-azure-resource-manager/).

 Plugin supports following types of images:
 * Managed images